rootdrew27/my-django-template/README.md

 # MyDjangoTemplate

-- To set the Project Name, simply change the main directory (currently named MyDjangoTemplate)
+- To set ProjectName: Change main directory name (currently MyDjangoTemplate)

 - A production branch can be created and maintained at anytime during development